TaoussD/EbEEMGARCH/README.md

 ## Installation

-The package can be installed via this command in a R console (devtools is required)
+The package can be installed via this command in a R console ([devtools](https://github.com/hadley/devtools) is required)
 ```R
 library(devtools)
 install_github(EbEEMGARCH, TaoussD)
 ```

+## Methods

+All of the methods listed under are documented directly in a R console through R help

+- estim.EBEE : Estimation of the parameters of a MGARCH(1,1) model equation by equation
+- mgarch.sim : Simulation of MGARCH(1,1) full diagonal

+*More methods are in development*

 ## Authors

 D. Taouss & C. Francq